ericphilip17/Javascript-coding-challenges/README.md

 # 5-coding-challenges

-File contains the first 5 coding challenges of a Javascript course by Jonas Schmedtmann's of Codingheroes.io
+This script contains the first 5 coding challenges of a Javascript course designed by Jonas Schmedtmann's of Codingheroes.io